IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 Re-create the IBM Containers service in the Bluemix space that you are logged into.
 The original quota for the space is maintained.

-<strong>Important</strong>: When you run this command, all of your single containers and groups in this space will not be migrated to the re-provisioned space and will be removed during the migration process.
-Images and volumes will not be affected.
+<strong>Important</strong>: When you run this command, none of your single containers and groups in this space will be migrated to the re-provisioned space and they will be removed during the migration process.

 ```
 bluemix ic reprovision [--force|-f] [ENVIRONMENT_NAME]